 The standard tip for good service in all industries is 20%.

-When you want to tip your movers, the 20% should get divided equally among the team that provided services.
-You could tip everyone 20% (and create lots of happiness!), but that amount would be considered high.
+When you want to tip your movers, the 20% should be divided equally among the services team.
+Of course, you could list everyone 20% (and create lots of happiness!), but that amount would be considered high.

 If you have a long-distance move that costs $5,000, a 20% tip would be $1,000.
 That means a three-person team would get about $335 each.